Integrating Reinforcement Learning with Visual Generative Models: Foundations and Advances: RL Revolution

-Recently, reinforcement learning is increasingly viewed not as a standalone technique but as a general-purpose framework for decision-making across diverse domains.
+Recently, RL is increasingly viewed not as a standalone technique but as a general-purpose framework for decision-making across diverse domains.
 Rather than focusing solely on interactive agents in fixed environments, modern RL is embedded into larger systems involving planning, simulation, supervised learning, and human feedback.

 A key feature of this phase is the emphasis on problem formulation over algorithmic novelty.
-In applications like RLHF~\cite{ouyang2022training}, the choice of RL algorithm (e.g., PPO~\cite{engstrom2019implementation}) is secondary; the critical component is the learned reward model derived from human preferences.
+In applications like RLHF~\cite{ouyang2022training}, the choice of RL algorithm (e.g., PPO~\cite{engstrom2019implementation}, GRPO~\cite{shao2024deepseekmath,chen2025seed}) is secondary; the critical component is the learned reward model derived from human preferences.
 Similarly, in systems like AlphaGo~\cite{granter2017alphago}, RL serves as one module within a broader architecture that includes imitation, self-play, and tree search.
 In these cases, RL acts as a fine-tuning layer that optimizes a well-defined objective.

 This shift reflects a broader trend: RL is now treated as a general decision optimization tool.
 It enables learning from implicit or non-differentiable objectives, facilitates alignment with complex preferences, and extends to structured prediction and generative modeling.
 Tasks traditionally tackled with supervised learning can often be reframed in RL terms, with rewards representing task-specific metrics.